 To know more about verious 'ragas' in indian music and how they can help in treating veriou eilments Click here - Raga Mala

 One of the unique characteristics of Indian music is the assignment of definite times of the day and night for performing Raga melodies.To know more about this Click here - Raga and Time

-Articles in This Music Section
+Articles in This Music Section of Website

 The information provided here is offered as a service and is not meant to replace any medical treatment.
 No guarantee is made towards validity.
 Use this information at your own risk.
 We caution users not to seek the therapies described here without consulting a registered medical practitioner